openstudiocoalition/OpenStudioApplication/docs/reference/parametric_analysis_tool_2.md

  <img src="img/pat2/bcl_03.png" width="500">

-*Above: Filtered View showing Online BCL OpenStudio Fenestration measures.
-The "Set Window to Wall Ratio" measure has been downloaded from the BCL but not yet added to the project.*
+*Above: Filtered View showing Online BCL OpenStudio Fenestration Measures.
+The "Set Window to Wall Ratio" Measure has been downloaded from the BCL but not yet added to the project.*
 <br><br>
 After adding a measure to your project the blue plus will change to a green check mark.